jmartinezot/skeleton-action-lab/README.md

 # Skeleton Action Lab 🧠

+> ⚠️ **Heads-up:** this repository is under active, heavy development.
+APIs, scripts, and
+> training recipes are likely to change without notice and may occasionally break.

 This repository provides a **Dockerized research environment** for experimenting with **skeleton-based action recognition** on the NTU RGB+D 60 dataset.
 Each model ships with its own Dockerfile so you can build lean, model-specific images.
 For example, `ctrgcn.docker`